 Quotation from the website West France on the Quote of the Day page.

-When the author is unknown (an anonymous source), you should do the same thing and replace the author's name with "anonymous".
 By following this approach, there is no risk of making mistakes in referencing sources for your research and writing assignments.
+Here's a reminder of the main citation standards to help you better cite your sources, whether anonymous or not.

 Quotation rules to avoid plagiarism